texastribune/dot/README.md

 # Dot: The Texas Tribune's pixel tracker

-This app produces a small, non-invasive script that we distribute with our content.
-The script uses a JSON Web Token to send back data about who is republishing our articles, which we visualize in a dashboard.
+This app produces a small pixel to include in republished content.
+The pixel, which is issued with a JSON Web Token to ensure integrity, sends back data that is displayed in a dashboard.

 ## Technology used